Keyboard shortcuts

 CrateRole

-aozora-specSingle source of truth for shared types: Span, Diagnostic, TriggerKind, PairKind, PUA sentinel codepoints.
+aozora-specSingle source of truth for shared types: Span, Diagnostic, TriggerKind, PairKind, PUA sentinel codepoints, SLUGS dispatch table.
 No internal dependencies — every other crate may depend on it.

 Types & primitives